-This is a city that just seems to have it all – from beautiful, Instagram-worthy places, incredible food (especially the desserts and pastries!), world-class museums, and much, much more!
+This is a city that just seems to have it all – from beautiful, Instagram-worthy places, incredible food (especially the desserts and pastries!), world-class museums and attractions, and much, much more!
 With so much to offer, it’s no wonder that Paris is one of the most visited places in the world (and one of the most inspiring – countless books have been written about the city, and many famous quotes have been said.).

 From the most iconic sights, the best museums, the most beautiful landmarks, the most delicious foods, and the hidden gems you need to discover, keep on reading for over 150 things to add to your Paris bucket list, organized by arrondissement.

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.

 1. Say hi to the Mona Lisa at the Louvre.
 Arguably the best art museum in the world and a must on your Paris bucket list!
 (Psst…the ticket line for the Louvre tend to get really, really long, so book a skip-the-line ticket here!
 Also, you will need to reserve a time slot in advance of your visit.) | 1st